seetheday/simonaustin-net/content/experience/deluxe.md

 duration: "2005-2007"

 ---
-### Using my skills to get out of poverty
+### Using my skills to make a living wage

 Looking back at my time at Openflows, it’s almost unbelievable how poorly I was paid—something that might be hard to imagine for today’s graduates.
-I was earning poverty-level wages and more than once considered taking up manual labor in construction, even temporarily, because it paid better.
+More than once considered taking up manual labor in construction, even temporarily, because it paid better.

 By 2005, the job market for technical roles was starting to improve, and I landed a position with the Canadian office of Deluxe Corporation in Midland, Ontario, as a Database Analyst.
 After quickly mastering their analytics systems, I was tasked with hiring a Digital Analyst for their U.S. office in Groton, MA.